#1

 And what?
 If I do not have a hitching point, how to create a separate rule to show different types of accessibility.

-I have already tried, but there was a terrible mess and it still showed wrong.
-For example, could sort files offline in packages, but it also showed some ONLINE links in packages, so something was still wrong. |
+For example, could sort files offline in packages, but it also showed some ONLINE links in packages, so something was still wrong.

 #14